 Prepayment for Services

-In reality, thousands of people who have requested an appointment do not attend on the established day and time; therefore many companies require clients to pre-pay some or all of their fees at the time of the appointment creation.
+In reality, it is very common for people who have requested an appointment not to attend on the established day and time.
+Therefore, many companies require clients to pre-pay some or all of their fees at the time of the appointment creation.